ASX silver stocks guide: Here’s everything you need to know

-WA-based Boab Metals (ASX:BML) is developing the Sorby Hills lead-silver-zinc project in WA, which has a JORC resource of 44.9 million tonnes at 4.3 per cent lead equivalent which includes 54 million ounces of silver.
+WA-based Boab Metals (ASX:BML) is developing the Sorby Hills lead-silver-zinc project in WA’s Kimberley region, which has a JORC resource of 44.9 million tonnes at 4.3 per cent lead equivalent which includes 54 million ounces of silver.

 Meanwhile, White Rock Minerals’ (ASX:WRM) portfolio includes the Mt Carrington gold-silver mine in northern NSW, where Thomson Resources (ASX:TMZ) entered into an earn-in and JV agreement back in 2021.

 Investigator Resources (ASX:IVR) owns the Paris silver project, a potential 1-million-tonne-per-year mine, which the company says is the highest grade non-by-product undeveloped silver project in Australia.

 Following an extensive infill drilling program in late 2020, an updated mineral resource estimate of 18.8Mt at 88g/t silver and 0.52% lead for 51.1Mozs and 97.6kt lead was reported in June 2021.

 Anything over about 50g/t is generally considered high-grade when it comes to silver.

 Alicanto Minerals (ASX:AQI) is returning high-grade silver, zinc and lead hits at its Sala project which was once Europe’s largest silver producer.